OpenAiTx/OpenAiTx/projects/k2-fsa/ZipVoice/README-en.md

 #### 3.4 "Raw" evaluation

 By default, we preprocess inputs (prompt wav, prompt transcription, and text) for efficient inference and better performance.
-If you want to evaluate the model's "raw" performance using the exact provided inputs (e.g., to reproduce the results in our paper), you can pass `--raw-evaluation True`.
+If you want to evaluate the model’s "raw" performance using exactly the provided inputs (e.g., to reproduce the results in our paper), you can pass `--raw-evaluation True`.

 #### 3.5 Short text